 Any person who feels that he or she has been subjected to bullying should contact an administrator of the College with whom that person feels comfortable lodging the complaint.
 This contact should ideally occur as soon as possible after recognition of the problem.
 The contact person with the consent of the complainant is responsible to carry the complaint on behalf of the complainant.
 The contact person should contact the Human Resource representative.
 The Human Resource representative will assign a mediator to help mediate the complaint.
-The mediator is responsible to attempt an informal resolution of the complaint directly with the accused person, and the mediator on file.
+The mediator is responsible to attempt an informal resolution of the complaint directly with the accused person.
+The Human Resource representative shall keep the name of the complainant, the accused person, and the mediator on file.
 If a pattern of repeated names emerges, the Human Resource representative may decide on some other or further course of action.